brnacl/Ruby-Automotive/docs/user_stories.md

   * Once car value is successfully retreived, displays the information from database for new Car object
 </pre>

-<h3>Use Case #2</h3>
+<h4>As a vehicle owner that has entered information about their car into the application I want to enter a DIY repair project for that vehicle</h4>
 <pre>
-  As a vehicle owner that has entered information about their car into the application I want to enter a DIY repair project for that vehicle

   Usage: ./autotracker new_project

   Acceptance Criteria: